The Secret Reason Your Toddler is Struggling to Follow Directions

 One way to determine if compliance is an issue is to break down the task into simple steps.

 Start with the basics.
-“First find the arm hole.
-Great you found it!
-Now put one arm through the arm hole.”
-It may seem silly to an adult, but many young children need tasks broken down into clear and straightforward steps.
+“First, find the arm hole.
+Great, you found it!
+Now put one arm through the armhole.”
+It may seem silly to an adult, but many young children need tasks broken down into clear, straightforward steps.

-We tried this technique with our daughter at bedtime and we were pleasantly surprised.
-She started following through and she was able to follow our simple commands!
+We tried this technique with our daughter at bedtime and were pleasantly surprised.
+She started following through, and she could follow our simple commands!

 It turns out she wasn’t being disobedient about putting on her pajamas.
-We were asking her to do something new and she needed help with the process.
+We asked her to do something new, and she needed help.
 Now she can do it all by herself!

 Another factor to consider is personality.
 One of our children is very brave and has no problem trying a task “all by herself!”
-Another child is a bit more cautious and wants to get it perfectly right on the first try.
-The second child may need more encouragement to try the perceived “difficult” task and that’s okay.
+Another child is more cautious and wants to get it perfectly right on the first try.
+The second child may need more encouragement to try the perceived “difficult” task, and that’s okay.
 Learn what works for your kids!

 What about you?
 Have you ever wondered why your child was disobeying you?